isgasho/xs/README.md

 Local (client) to remote (server) copy:
 ```
-$ hkexcp fileA /some/where/fileB /some/where/else/dirC joebloggs@host-or-ip:remoteDir
+$ xc fileA /some/where/fileB /some/where/else/dirC joebloggs@host-or-ip:remoteDir
 ```

 Remote (server) to local (client) copy:
 ```
-$ hkexcp joebloggs@host-or-ip:/remoteDirOrFile /some/where/local/Dir
+$ xc joebloggs@host-or-ip:/remoteDirOrFile /some/where/local/Dir
 ```

-hkexcp uses a 'tarpipe' to send file data over the encrypted channel.
+xc uses a 'tarpipe' to send file data over the encrypted channel.
 Use the -d flag on client or server to see the generated tar commands if you're curious.

 NOTE: Renaming while copying (eg., 'cp /foo/bar/fileA ./fileB') is NOT supported.
 Put another way, the destination (whether local or remote) must ALWAYS be a directory.